pivotal/docs-tap/about-package-profiles.hbs.md

 - **[AWS Services](aws-services/about.hbs.md)**

-  AWS Services provides an integration with Amazon Web Services (AWS) for Tanzu Application Platform (TAP).
+  AWS Services provides an integration with Amazon Web Services (AWS) for Tanzu Application Platform.

   Through integration with [Crossplane](crossplane/about.hbs.md) and [Services Toolkit](services-toolkit/about.hbs.md), you can offer services from AWS to